grimm-co/GEARSHIFT/README.md

 # GEARSHIFT
-GEARSHIFT is a tool that attempts to create a fuzz harness for a specified address in a stripped binary.
-It is so named because it will likely leverage a mix of reverse and forward engineering.
+GEARSHIFT is a tool that performs structure recovery for a specified function within a stripped binary.
+It is so named because it leverages a mix of reverse and forward engineering.

 ## Installation